Ashmit-malhotra25/Music-Store-Analysis-SQL/README.md

-# Music-Store-Analysis-SQL

-Music-Store-Sales-Analysis-SQL
+# Music Store Sales Analysis – SQL Project

+## Overview
-🎵 Music Store Sales Analysis – SQL Project 🔍 Overview This project involves analyzing a multi-table music store database using structured SQL queries to uncover sales performance, customer behavior, and genre trends.
-By leveraging relational data operations, the analysis supports business decisions for improving customer targeting and optimizing product offerings.
+This project analyzes a multi-table music store database using SQL to uncover sales performance, customer behavior, and genre trends.
+The insights support better marketing, customer targeting, and product planning.

-✅ Key Objectives & Insights
+## Key Objectives

-Sales Performance Analysis Identified top revenue-generating tracks, albums, and artists.
-Tracked monthly sales trends to highlight seasonal spikes and dips.
+- Identify top revenue-generating tracks, albums, and artists
+- Track monthly sales trends to highlight spikes and dips

-Genre Popularity & Trends Aggregated total sales and number of purchases by music genre.
-Discovered that Rock, Pop, and Jazz were among the most purchased genres.

-Customer Purchase Behavior Segmented customers based on: Country/City Purchase frequency Preferred genres and artists Found key regions (e.g., USA, Canada, Germany) driving global music sales.

-Artist & Album Impact Highlighted top-performing artists and albums based on revenue.
-Mapped purchase behavior by artist popularity and album release year.
+- Analyze genre popularity and purchasing trends
+- Segment customers by country, city, and purchase frequency
+- Evaluate artist and album performance based on revenue

+## Tools and Techniques
-🧰 Tools & Techniques Used SQL (PostgreSQL): Joins, aggregations (GROUP BY), filters (WHERE, HAVING), sorting, subqueries.
-Relational Database Concepts: Used tables like Invoices, Customers, Invoice_Items, Tracks, Albums, Genres, and Artists.
+- SQL (PostgreSQL): Joins, aggregations, filters, sorting, and subqueries
+- Relational Database Concepts: Invoices, Customers, Invoice_Items, Tracks, Albums, Genres, and Artists tables

-📁 Use Case Perfect for businesses aiming to: Enhance music marketing strategies Personalize offerings based on customer preferences Monitor artist/genre-level sales performance
+## Use Cases
+- Improve marketing strategies and personalization
+- Monitor artist and genre-level sales performance
+- Identify key revenue-driving regions

+## How to Use
+1. Import the music store database into PostgreSQL
+2. Run the SQL scripts to reproduce the analysis
+3. Modify queries as needed for additional insights

+## Author
+Ashmit Malhotra